SiegfriedBz/next_prediction_pool_web3/README.md

 - Users create games ("*rounds*") on a given pair, with a target price, their prediction — whether the final price will be Less Than (LT) or Greater Than or Equal (GTE) to the target — as well as the bet amount and round duration.
 - When creating a game ("*round*"), after selecting a pair, the current price for this pair is fetched from **Chainlink Price Feeds** and displayed.
-- Other users can place bets on an active game by choosing a side.
+- Other users can place bets on an active game by choosing a betting side.

 ```mermaid
 sequenceDiagram